 • If you find that FOMO kicks in when you have your credit or debit card handy, you might want to only carry cash when you go out to your favorite restaurant, bar, or shop.
 And if ads and posts on social media cause you to want to shop, you could reduce your time on Instagram, Facebook, Twitter, and the like.

 Here’s another strategy you could consider: If you’re tempted to put a discretionary purchase on your credit card, you could use SoFi’s credit card interest calculator to see how much interest you might really pay on that impulse buy.
 The amount might shock you and cause you to put the item down and walk away.

-Before you can realistically know how much money you can pay yourself first with, you might need to be confident in your budget.
+Before you can really know how much money you can pay yourself first, you might need to be confident in your budget.
 Although the word “budget” can have a negative connotation, it’s really a way to take control of your money to make sure you’re saving and spending in a way that meshes with your wants and needs, dreams, and goals.

-By tracking your spending for a period of time, say 30 days (or more), you might get a good sense of where your money is going.
+By tracking your spending for a period of time, say 30 days (or more), you might get a sense of where your money is going.
 You could create a list of your monthly expenses, including your rent or mortgage payment, car payment, credit card payments, student loan payments, and more.

 You might also consider listing what you pay for your utilities, cell phone, groceries, and so forth, along with discretionary purchases, in order to see a more complete picture of monthly costs.